In 1966, I was born without my sense of sight.

 “I learned how to crawl, walk, and run without my sense of sight.”

-There was a realm of possibility where my parents would enter with their utmost disappointments in and concerns for my well-being.
+There was a house of possibility where my parents would enter with their utmost disappointments in and concerns for my well-being.
 In the weeks that followed my diagnosis and prognosis, the righteous-seeking people of that sacred abode would together bear the burden of prayerfully lifting my need before God.

 A small Wesleyan Church was the house of worship where a true servant of the Lord ministered to my parents with fellow congregants who embraced the entirety of God’s Word and who sincerely believed in the power of genuine prayer.
 And the Pastor would be quick to say in response to prayers and faith that, not he but, God is the One who answers and does the good work.

 I was nearly a year old when, as Dad settled with Mom in a pew to hear the Pastor’s Sunday sermon, a call “like an audible voice” but supernatural and apparent to only him – or so he thought at first – urged him to “have Jeff [me] anointed for healing.”
 But Dad was so moved to interrupt and request of the Pastor anointing once, to his surprise, Mom, who was not yet aware of his experience, whispered to him that such a mysterious beckoning for the sacrament had just been spoken to her heart.